 My emperical evidence suggests that factors like stress play a HUGE role in back pain.

-Several studies point to a correlation of lost hip mobility and low back pain.
+1. Studies point to a correlation of lost hip mobility and low back pain.

 It makes sense, the femurs and the spine all connect into the pelvis, what one does or does not do intimately effects the other.